hellz-satans/finances/README.md

 * Data stored in browsers' IndexedDB through [Dexie.js](https://dexie.org)
 * Icons bundled with [svgeez]

 It's hard keeping record on what you spend money, and if you're a bit paranoid with your phone and apps, it continues to be hard.
-We're writing this simple application to keep a record and easily dispose the information.
+This simple application was written to keep a record and easily dispose the information.

+Initially I was using [BudgetBakers]' app, which is, if you haven't used it, **GREAT**.
+Honestly, this privacy-focused, small app doesn't really compete with the quality of BudgetBakers; I highly recommend it.
+But when I got familiar enough and reached the paywall, I was offered to continue using the app albeit with limited functionality, and I thought to myself: what's the catch?

+Then it dawned on me that they could be harvesting data to sell it later or whatever, and I don't really know who they are, what their intentions are or what they can and _could_ do, really.

+So, here we are.
+I wrote a quick'n'dirty solution at first ([v1]) and I've been tweaking and removing stuff over the time, which is what you're reading.

 ## Images and Icons